 Frequently Asked Questions

 The first step is to fill out the online application form.
 Every applicant must complete this form.
-After the application deadline, or, if you have applied after the deadline, after we have received your application, you will be sent the details of the College Challenge.
+After we have received your application form, you will be sent the details of the College Challenge.
 This is a short writing assignment (approximately 600 words) or video presentation (approximately 2-3 minutes) designed to showcase your personality, creativity, and interest in the fashion industry.

 After we have received your College Challenge and reviewed your application, we may invite you to an interview with a member of the College Admissions team.
 This is conducted either in person at the College or remotely via Skype.

 The interview lasts no longer than a half hour.
 Please refer to the How to Apply section for guidelines regarding the application process and the link to the online Application Form, as well as further information on the College Challenge.

 The application process for the Vogue Intensive Summer Course consists of the online application form.
 After reviewing your application form, the Admissions team will inform you of the result of your application.